Last updated: October 9th, 2025

 This ensures a smooth workflow where design edits and interactivity go hand-in-hand—perfect for keeping your content fresh and professional.

-Once you’ve converted your InDesign file into a flipbook, the next step is to bring it to life with interactive elements.
-Flipsnack’s online Design Studio makes this easy through a simple drag-and-drop interface—no coding required.
+Once you’ve converted your InDesign file into a flipbook, the next step is to make it interactive.
+Flipsnack’s online Design Studio makes this simple with an intuitive drag-and-drop editor—no coding required.

-Adding interactivity not only improves the user experience, but it also increases engagement, drives conversions, and reinforces brand recognition.
-Below are some of the most impactful features you can use to enhance your InDesign flipbook.
+Adding interactive elements not only improves the reading experience but also increases engagement, drives conversions, and strengthens brand recognition.
+Below are some of the most impactful features you can use to bring your InDesign flipbook to life.

-Hyperlinks are essential for guiding readers through your content or to external resources.
-With Flipsnack:
+Hyperlinks are essential for guiding readers through your publication or directing them to external sources.
+In Flipsnack:

 Bonus tip: Highlight key CTAs with bold anchor text or styled buttons for better visibility.